Normal structure of isotropic reductive groups over rings: Reduction to extraction of unipotents

 \end{defn}

-We are going to deduce the existence of standard normal structure from the fact that any $H$ as above contains an elementary root unipotent.
+In order to secure the existence of relative roots and relative root subschemes as in Lemmas~\ref{lem:relroots} and~\ref{lem:relschemes}, assume from now on that $G$ is a reductive group scheme over a {\bf connected} commutative ring $R$.
+We are going to deduce the existence of the standard normal structure from the fact that any $H$ as above contains an elementary root unipotent.
 Our starting point is the following theorem established by the first author.